bootdotdev/blog/content/news/introducing-boots-ai-code-explainer.md

 ![Boots by a Candle](/img/800/bootsthinking.png.webp)

 Well, in order to get to the bottom of that we figured we would just let you hear from the bear himself.
-Boots, why don’t you introduce yourself?
+Boots, why don't you introduce yourself?

 > Gladly!
 Greetings, fellow practitioners of the arcane arts!
 I am Boots the Magnificent.
 Magnificent, you may ask?
 Quite so!
 The title was given to me by a princess.
 Well, it was given to me by a small girl, but I assume she was a princess.
 Much like programming and casting spells, the vagaries of bestowing titles to magical land ursids can be a little tricky to navigate.
 Fortunately for that small princess and you all, I am here to help!
 >